|Services||Website Builder & eCommerce Platform|

 Site Configuration & Onboarding

-Wix’s backend interface isn’t the most beautiful in the industry.
 But – it is simple and fairly intuitive.
 When they talk about drag and drop, they literally mean you drag and drop elements wherever you want them.
-They have tools, templates and guidelines to help you design a site that you not only build but also can look how you imagine it to look.
+They have tools, templates, and guidelines to help you design a site that you not only build but also literally see come together as you imagine it to look.
 Here’s a bunch of Wix website examples to explore.

 Figuring out design, pages, navigation – all the basic elements of a website are straightforward to configure.
 If you’re going the website builder route, that’s exactly what you’re looking for.

-Wix’s onboarding is also pretty solid.
-They immediately start your account on an email training sequence, and guide you through design choices.
+That’s because Wix’s onboarding is also pretty solid.
+They immediately start your account on an email training sequence and guide you through design choices.

-In the past year, Wix has done a good job upgrading their designs & theme selection.
+In the past year, Wix has done a good job upgrading its designs & theme selection.
 When I tried them last year, their themes were fine but very 2010-ish.

-While not quite up to SquareSpace’s designs, Wix has a solid selection of modern themes.
+While not quite up to Squarespace’s designs, Wix has a solid selection of modern themes.
 And unlike Squarespace, most do not require giant, professional photos to look good out of the box.

 Speed & Security

 All Wix websites are hosted on Wix’s servers.
 That means a few things.
-It means of course that the servers are optimized for Wix websites.
-It means that they should be fast (they are).
+It means, of course, that the servers are optimized for Wix websites.
 Professionals at Wix are in charge of making sure your site stays fast.
 It also means that professionals are in charge of securing your site.
 Here’s my speed test: